onwayami2020/my-personal-site/content/talk/example/index.md

 ---
-title: Example Talk
+title: One Day Research Workshop on Statistical Modeling Using Jamovi: Free and Open Statistical Software
-event: Academic Theme Conference
+event: UTB Postgraduate Students Workshop Series
 event_url: https://example.org

-location: Source Themes HQ
+location: Universiti Teknologi Brunei
 address:
-  street: 450 Serra Mall
+  street: Jalan Tungku Link
-  city: Stanford
+  city: Gadong
-  region: CA
+  region: BE
-  postcode: '94305'
+  postcode: '1410'
-  country: United States
+  country: Brunei Darussalam

-summary: An example talk using Academic's Markdown slides feature.
+summary: Statistical Modeling Using Jamovi: Free and Open Statistical Software.
-abstract: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam."
+abstract: "jamovi is a new “3rd generation” statistical spreadsheet. designed from the ground up to be easy to use, jamovi is a compelling alternative to costly statistical products such as SPSS and SAS."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2030-06-01T13:00:00Z"
+date: "2020-12-01T13:00:00Z"
-date_end: "2030-06-01T15:00:00Z"
+date_end: "2020-12-01T15:00:00Z"
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: "2017-01-01T00:00:00Z"
+publishDate: "2020-11-01T00:00:00Z"

-authors: []
+authors: [Kabiru Maitama Kura]
 tags: []

 # Is this a featured talk? (true/false)